tinayzhao/cravebot/README.md

 3. Before following Step 21 and clicking **Send**, inside the box that sends Send Request Url, input ```http://localhost:5000/api/backend```
 ![](https://i.imgur.com/UkgL2xP.png)
 4. Inside your terminal, go to the directory with ```app.py``` and run ```flask run```.
 Then, click the ```Send button``` inside Postman and you should see the result printed out in the terminal!

+### Frontend Setup
+Requirements: Mac with XCode

+To install all the libraries:
+1. cd into the "craveBot"
+2. Run ``pod install```
+3. "craveBot.xcworkspace" should have been created.

+To run the frontend:
+1. Open craveBot.xcworkspace in XCode
+2. To test location setting: in the navbar of XCode go: "Debug -> "Simulate Location" -> "San Francisco, CA" or some other location
+3. Click the triangle play button and an iphone simulator should run